albertosarullo/ruzzle-mindstorm-nxc-nodejs-solver/README.md

-ruzzle-mindstorm-nxc-nodejs-solver
+Ruzzle-Lego-Mindstorm-Nxc-NodeJS-Solver
 ==================================

 Ruzzle solver, software & hardware :D

-On sowftare side we have:
+On software side we have:
 - bash script for download screenshot of device
 - imagemagick to process screenshot image
 - tesseract (opensource OCR) for character recognition